apacheignite/documentation/production-readiness/capacity-planning.md

 - Minimum 150 Mb for internal memory of the JVM with common Ignite overhead;
 - About 50 Mb per every running Ignite instance under the JVM;
 - About 20 Mb per cache (this size could be decreased, see instructions below);
-- Combined size of all cache entries (primary and backup) stored on this node; the size of an entry depends on many factors and is not the same as you expect for simple Java objects (see the table below).
+- Combined size of all cache entries (primary and backup) stored on this node.
+The size of an entry depends on many factors and is not the same as you expect for simple Java objects (see the table below).
 [block:callout]
 {
   "type": "warning",